AK3847/Bishograd/README.md

 # Bishõgrad

-A lightweight deep neural-network framework (inspired from [mircrograd by Andrej Karpathy](https://github.com/karpathy/micrograd))
+A  Bishõ Autograd engine in python along with a lightweight deep neural-network library! (inspired from [mircrograd by Andrej Karpathy](https://github.com/karpathy/micrograd))

 ## what's Bishõ?
 微小 - Bishõ is Japanese word for 'tiny' since my implementation is very tinyyyyy ^_^ compared to PyTorch/Tensorflow